 According to Juleff, one of the top qualities of an effective mentor is listening.
 Listening is the communication skill we use most frequently (accounting for roughly 45% of our communication time), it is also the skill in which we’ve trained for the least.
 We have much more formal training in other major communication skills – writing, reading, and speaking.
 Being a mentor is a great way to practice your active listening skills: rather than immediately interject with solutions, ask questions to get all of the problems, issues, and troubles out, and then help the mentee work through a process to come up with their own solutions.

 Key Work-Based Learning Resources

 - Jefferson County Business & Workforce Center.
 Find resources and information on economic development, occupational data, workforce and community colleges.
 Download their expansive Mentor Tips packet here.

 - Career Explore Program.
 This unique Jefferson County program started in the Fall of 2017 and offers at-risk students career readiness activities and internships.
 Currently, five high schools in the district participate: Golden, Wheat Ridge, Dakota Ridge, Chapel, and Arvada.
 With a 92% success rate, the program encourages dignity in all work, allowing students to investigate and challenge themselves to find what they want to do.

 - Warren Tech.
 The career and technical high school serves all of Jefferson County with North and Central campuses.
 The school offers students professional programs with certifications to go out in the community and work.
 Currently, there are not enough opportunities for all students.
-Learn how you can partner with Warren Tech and post job opportunities here.

 - Colorado Homebuilding Academy.
 Students attend a two-semester program, one of which is all hands on, and gain certification necessary for the construction sector.
 Students get 160 hours of paid internship time and jobs can turn to part-time, FT, or summer employment into the pathway.
 The program is looking for more companies to offer internship opportunities.